Eversource Energy

 Dividends Summary

-- Eversource Energy has issued 87 dividend payments over the past 21 years
+- Consistent Payer: Eversource Energy has rewarded shareholders with 88 dividend payments over the past 21 years.

 Company News